 An online application portal will become available in December 2022 to candidates who have received a place offer for Sixth Form.
-The scholarship application deadline is Friday 7 January 2022.
-The shortlisting outcome will be communicated on Monday 17 January 2022.
-The Academic Scholarship written exam and interview will take place on the week commencing 17 January 2022.
-Interviews for shortlisted candidates for Art, Drama, Music and Sport Scholarships will take place between Monday 7 February to Thursday 10 February 2022.
-Scholarship offers will then be communicated on Friday 18 February 2022.
+The scholarship application deadline is Friday 6 January 2023.
+The shortlisting outcome will be communicated on Monday 16 January 2023.
+The Academic Scholarship written exam date and interview date will be advised accordingly.
+And interviews for shortlisted candidates for Art, Drama, Music and Sport Scholarships will take place between Monday 6 February to Wednesday 8 February 2023.
+Scholarship offers will then be communicated on Friday 24 February 2023.
 See also Key Admissions Dates.

 Art (and Textiles)

 Candidates will be asked to submit a letter of application, CV and a portfolio of their best artwork.
 Applications will be assessed based on the following criteria: the artwork the candidate has done outside school lessons and independently; accurate and confident observational drawing/recording from visual sources; evidence of an understanding of the formal elements in art such as shape, proportion, tone and form; use of a wide variety of materials; awareness of other artists/designers and a finished piece.
 Shortlisted candidates will be invited to an interview to discuss their work, art interests, experience and influences.
 Art Scholars are required to make a full contribution to the artistic life of the school, not only in lessons but by taking an active part in clubs and events and advocating art in their year group.